Narborough, Leicestershire: Rail

 Narborough railway station is situated in the village centre and offers an hourly service with South Wigston and Leicester to the north, and Hinckley, Nuneaton and Birmingham in the south and west.

 Amenities

-To the north-east of the village lies Carlton Park, a business park that included the headquarters of Alliance & Leicester, who employed over 1,800 people locally.
+To the north-east of the village lies Carlton Park, a business park that included the headquarters of Alliance & Leicester (defunct 2011), who employed over 1,800 people locally.
 Carlton Park also has a Racquets and Health Club, David Lloyd (formerly Next Generation), which opened in the summer of 2006.
 Near to the village centre are the Blaby District Council offices.

 As well as Greystoke Primary School in the village, The Pastures and Red Hill Field are the two other primary schools serving the locality.
-Pupils from these schools generally continue their education at Brockington College in Enderby.
+Pupils from these schools generally continue their education at Brockington College in Enderby or Lutterworth College.

 There are two large GP practices in the old village centre; The Limes Medical Centre and Narborough Health Centre.
-The village also contains a variety of retail outlets, pubs, restaurants and other amenities.
+The village also contains a variety of retail outlets, pubs, restaurants, coffee shops and other amenities.

+Narborough is home to the Narborough Foxes Football Club which promotes fun and friendly football for all ages.